mrchristian/meta-documentation/landing.md

 a.
 To get as close to using primary source metadata as possible to ensure sustainability, and avoid duplication, extra work, or avoid the creation of errors.

 b.
 Avoid being platform dependent as publications appear on all types of platforms.
-This is for metadata sources or publication display platforms.
+This is for metadata sources and publication display platforms.

 c.
 Have as low technical bar for entry.

-*Could the answer be about creating a simple LOD model for publication availabily.*
+*Could the answer be about creating a simple LOD model for publication availabily, with these features?*

 The ability to load metadata sources, like: DOIs, ISBN or ISSN records, Wikidata records.